ikramdeveloper/nextjs-prisma-blog-app/README.md

 # NextJS Blog Using Prisma & Next Auth

-Using Prisma with PostgreSQL & Next (TypeScript) with Next GitHub Auth to create Blog app
+Using Prisma with PostgreSQL & Next (TypeScript) & Next GitHub Auth to create Blog app

 ### Bootstrap a basic Prisma setup: